tREEs-Repos/tREEs-Repos/README.md

 Hello!
 My name is tREEs, and I'm a computer science student and hobbyist developer with a passion for all things IT.

 This Github account was created to host some of my code for personal use and to gain experience building projects for a potential portfolio.
 Valuing clean, readable, and maintainable codebases, I strive to provide the best quality in every repository.

-I am constantly refactoring existing code and eager to learn and improve, Feedback or reports of bugs/issues is always appreciated.
+I am  constantly refactoring existing code and eager to learn and improve.
+Feedback or reports of bugs/issues is always appreciated.
 Feel free to reach out via Github with any comments or concerns.

 Strongly believing in the power of collaborative coding, I advocate for Open Source code to ensure it can be scrutinized by the public, closing any vulnerabilities or security holes.